The Most Influential Fashion Trends, Decade by Decade

 2000s: The Tracksuit

-Ah yes, the decade of the tracksuit.
-Beloved by the likes of Jennifer Lopez, Paris Hilton, and Britney Spears throughout the early- to mid-aughts, Juicy Couture's terry cloth and velour sweatsuits are already a nostalgic item that certain celebs—not to mention the brand itself—are trying to bring back.
+Ah, yes, the decade of the tracksuit.
+Beloved by the likes of J.Lo, Paris Hilton, and Britney Spears throughout the early- to mid-aughts, Juicy Couture's terry cloth and velour sweatsuits are already a nostalgic item that certain celebs—not to mention the brand itself—are trying to bring back.
 Graphic T-shirts ("Team Aniston" versus "Team Jolie," anyone?), bare midriffs, and logo-heavy It bags also reigned supreme.
-(Hopefully, the trucker-hat trend will stay firmly in 2004.
-Though, some celebs are attempting to revive it.)
+(Hopefully, the trucker-hat trend will stay firmly in 2004, though some celebs are attempting to revive it.)